 - How to Set Up Kodi Profiles

 - How to Add Subtitles to Kodi

-This is where we conclude our article on how to install Kodi 19 on a Chromebook in 2021.
+This is where we conclude our article on how to install Kodi on any Chromebook.
 In case you have anything to add, feel free to post a comment.
 Let’s exchange ideas and help each other with technical difficulties.
-Lastly – thanks for reading!
+Lastly - thanks for reading!